-The third annual Walla Walla Valley Wine Competition was staged Tuesday, June 16, 2015, at the Walla Walla Community College Center for Enology and Viticulture.
+WALLA WALLA, Wash. – The fourth annual Walla Walla Valley Wine Competition was staged Tuesday, June 14, 2016, at the Walla Walla Community College Center for Enology and Viticulture.

 This blind judging of wines made by Walla Walla Valley wineries is a scholarship competition and will benefit future winemakers by providing funds for viticulture and enology students at Walla Walla Community College.